mopben/bipedal-walker/README.md

 ## File Structure

-**runs** - stores evaluation results, gifs, and graphs from runs; runs/ablations/_plots stores the graphs while every other folder in runs/albations stores the results of an experiment; each experiment stores gifs from intermediate steps and the best model and evaluation metrics
+**runs** - stores evaluation results, gifs, and graphs from runs; runs/ablations/_plots stores the graphs while every other folder in runs/albations stores the results of an experiment; each experiment has 3 seeds, each storing gifs, evaluation metrics, and a tensorboard file for  graphs

 **extract_metrics.py** - prints eval mean reward for all 3 seeds of a specified experiment; run by using *python extract_metrics.py [experiment name]*